Do you wonder about the importance of reading for kids today?

 If you think about it, almost our entire education system is based on our children’s ability to understand, interpret and analyse written texts.

-Our kids need to be capable, confident readers in order to make sense of the huge amount of information they're exposed to.
+Kids need to be capable, confident readers so they can make sense of the huge amount of information they're exposed to.

 Even if the information they're reading is on the internet, they still need strong reading skills to be able to understand and analyse it.